kodecocodes/i9t/swift-2/swift-2.markdown

 startsAndEndsWithStringValidator.validate("foo1").valid
 ```

-You should see the following result.
+You should see the following result:

 ![bordered height=30%](/images/starts_and_ends_with_validator_result.png)

 ### Password Requirement Validation

-Now it is time to put the StringValidator pattern that you've created to real-world use.
-Often times when signing up for an account you are required to meet a number of rules to ensure that your password is complex.
-As the software engineer tasked with creating the sign-up form for your company's app you have been told that passwords must meet the following requirements.
+It's time to put your StringValidator pattern to work.
+You're the software engineer tasked with creating the sign-up form for your company's app.
+The design specifies that passwords must meet the following requirements:

 - Must be at least 8 characters long
 - Must contain at least 1 uppercase letter